 - Commuter Value Pass

 For full details of the benefits offered by the City of Milwaukee, please visit https://city.milwaukee.gov/der/benefits.

-INITIAL FILING DATE – The selection process will be held as soon as practical after Wednesday, March 31, 2021.
+INITIAL FILING DATE - The selection process will be held as soon as practical after the application deadline listed above.
 Receipt of applications may be discontinued at any time after this date without prior notice.
 However, recruitment may continue until the needs of the City have been met.
-Qualified applicants will be notified of the date, time, and place of the examination.
-Unless otherwise required by law, the City of Milwaukee will not provide alternative test administration.
+Qualified applicants will be notified of the date, time, and place of the selection process components.
+Unless otherwise required by law, the City of Milwaukee will not provide alternative selection process dates or times.
 The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.